technomancy/bussard/Contributing.md

 ## Code Organization

+The [overview diagram](https://p.hagelb.org/bussard-overview.jpg) shows how the different parts of the codebase are related to each other.

 The `ship` table (loaded from `ship/init.lua`) contains all game state.
 In particular, `ship.bodies` is the table for all the worlds, asteroids, and ships in the current system, and `ship.systems` contains all systems.
 (I guess it